solidoss/solidframe/README.md

 ### <a id="solid_frame"></a>solid_frame

-The library offers the base support for an asynchronous active object model and implementation for objects with basic support for notification and timer events.
+The library offers the base support for an asynchronous actor model with support for notification and timer events.

  * [__manager.hpp__](solid/frame/manager.hpp): A synchronous, passive store of ObjectBase grouped by services.
- * [__object.hpp__](solid/frame/object.hpp): An active object with support for events: notification events and timer events.
+ * [__actor.hpp__](solid/frame/actor.hpp): An active object with support for events: notification events and timer events.
  * [__reactor.hpp__](solid/frame/reactor.hpp): An active store of Objects with support for notification events and timer events.
  * [__reactorcontext.hpp__](solid/frame/reactorcontext.hpp): A context class given as parameter to every callback called from the reactor.
  * [__scheduler.hpp__](solid/frame/scheduler.hpp): A generic pool of threads running reactors.